 The journey, like most train rides in Switzerland, was filled with beautiful countryside views right up to the picturesque train station, that’s situated at the base of the mountains, with watch factories visible all around.

-After a short Uber ride from the station, upon arrival at Armin Strom, I saw the prerequisite watchmakers assembling watches, workers manufacturing components and hand finishing of miniature parts – all within a spotless environment with great natural light, much the same as we’ve seen at long-established watch manufactures such as Audemars Piguet, A. Lange & Sohne, Piaget, and Jaeger-LeCoultre over the years.
+After a short Uber ride from the station, upon arrival at Armin Strom, I saw the prerequisite watchmakers assembling watches, workers manufacturing components, and hand finishing of miniature parts – all within a spotless environment with great natural light, much the same as we’ve seen at long-established watch manufactures such as Audemars Piguet, A. Lange & Sohne, Piaget, and Jaeger-LeCoultre over the years.

 However, one distinct difference I noticed immediately was the closeness and proximity of the departments.
 The relatively small size of the facility seemed to create a unique synergy not possible at the larger watch houses.
 Accordingly, the teams can work together better because they are all near each other.

-Another detail I noticed was all sorts of components, such as mainplates and bridges, in unique colors such as purple or blue, that were being worked on at workbenches around the factory.
+Another detail I noticed was all sorts of components, such as mainplates and bridges, in unique colors such as purple or blue, that was being worked on at workbenches around the factory.
 It turns out that these parts were being prepared for the debut of the company’s new custom Configurator system that was launching the next day, at Baselworld 2017.

-Customization may seem like an obvious feature that all watch companies should offer, and many do on a much smaller level (engraved casebacks or custom straps), but to offer virtually every primary watch component, in a number of variations that customer can choose from, is a logistical nightmare, which surely becomes more difficult to manage as the volume increases.
+Customization may seem like an obvious feature that all watch companies should offer, and many do on a much smaller level (engraved casebacks or custom straps), but to offer virtually every primary watch component, in a number of variations that customers can choose from, is a logistical nightmare, which surely becomes more difficult to manage as the volume increases.

 Interestingly, Armin Strom director Claude Greisler explained to Professional Watches how this ability to offer custom options was already one of the companies core competencies, as they were already doing some level of customization for over half the timepieces they sell (Armin Strom currently produces 600 timepieces a year).
 And so that synergy, gained from being smaller and closer together, also appears to carry over into their now growing bespoke business.